nutanix-japan/nai-llm/docs/iep_260/iep_deploy.md

             cert-manager-webhook      1/1     1            1           145m
             ```

-        If not installed, use  or **NKP Applications GUI** to install it
+        If not installed, use the following command or **NKP Applications GUI** to install it

-        The following command can also be used to install Cert-manager

         === ":octicons-command-palette-16: Command"

             ```bash